samuelyuan/PolytopiaSaveEditor/README.md

 ./PolytopiaSaveEditor -input=[decompressed file name] -mode=reveal-all-tiles -value=[player's tribe]
 ```

+Commands to modify tiles for all players:
+1. modify-tile-terrain
+2. modify-tile-owner
+3. modify-tile-road

+Commands to modify map dimensions:
+1. expand-map-rows
+2. expand-map-cols
+3. expand-map

+Commands to modify players:
+1. add-player

 The commands to modify the file will make changes within the decompressed file.

 ```